natecox/corrator/README.md

 apps = [ "bash" ]
 ```

-Corrator will look for this file in the following locations, in order:
+Corrator will look for these files in the following locations, in order:

 1. Your system's user config location (see `corrator --help` to find this path)
-2. Using the environment variable `CORRATOR_CONFIG_PATH`
-3. Using the flag `-c path_to_toml`
+3. Using the flag `-c path_to_directory`

-There is also an example file in this repository to get you started.
+There is also an `examples` in this repository to get you started.